 We’re committed to providing compassionate, results-driven legal representation, empowering our clients to move forward with confidence.

-A: No. Texas law treats child support and visitation as separate issues.
-Denying visitation due to unpaid child support can result in legal consequences, up to and including contempt of court.
-Instead, you can reach out to us and take legal action to enforce child support orders while complying with the custody arrangement.
+A: No. Texas law treats child support and visitation separately.
+A parent cannot deny visitation because the other parent is behind on child support.
+Denying visitation can lead to legal consequences, including contempt of court.
+Instead, the custodial parent should take legal action to enforce child support payments.

-A: Yes, under certain circumstances.
-A grandparent can seek custody or visitation if they can prove that it’s in the child’s best interests and that the child’s physical or emotional well-being would be otherwise harmed.
-Courts consider factors like the parent-child relationship, the grandparent’s involvement, and any evidence of neglect or abuse.
+A: Yes.
+In Texas, a grandparent can seek custody or visitation if they prove it is in the child’s best interests and that the child’s well-being would be harmed otherwise.
+Courts consider factors like the parent-child relationship, the grandparent’s involvement, and evidence of neglect or abuse.

 A: While a child’s preferences may be taken into account, parents are legally obligated to follow the court-ordered visitation schedule.
 If your child resists, document the situation and calmly address the issue.
 Courts may consider the child’s age and reasons for refusal, but any changes to the arrangement require formal modification through the court system.